Porcelain veneers can play a vital role in your healthy smile.

 Our natural teeth are designed to last a lifetime and absolutely can with proper home care and preventive dentistry.
 Over the years, though, dental work accumulates and resembles a patchwork quilt.

-When old dental work is more extensive and there are other problems such as chipped teeth and cavities, the way to achieve your best and healthiest smile may be through custom porcelain restorations.
-By restoring decaying, cracked and aging teeth, multiple health benefits are realized.
-The restored teeth are less prone to build-up and are easier to clean.
+When old dental work is more extensive, and there are other problems such as chipped teeth and cavities, the way to achieve your best and healthiest smile may be through custom porcelain restorations, veneers, crowns, or full mouth restoration.

 Also, the elimination of cracks eliminates a direct pathway of bad bacteria into the teeth, reducing the chance of tooth infection.
-Cracks also cause the teeth to be unstable and weak leading to a broken tooth.
+Cracks also cause the teeth to be unstable and weak, leading to a broken tooth.